 Many times hidden assets must also be considered.
 If one spouse was aware of the impending divorce before the other, assets may have been given to family members or friends in order to avoid splitting those assets with the other spouse.
 Long-term financial benefits must also be considered in order to equally compensate each spouse.
 As an example, real estate and investment portfolios may have vastly different values from the short term to the long term.
 In fact, high net worth divorces may be more similar to commercial litigation than to a “typical” divorce.

 If you are a Colorado resident preparing to go through a high net worth divorce, it is crucial you speak to a knowledgeable Colorado divorce attorney who has experience in this area.
 High net worth divorces are much more complex than other divorces, and require an attorney who is not only knowledgeable of Colorado divorce laws, but skilled in the art of negotiation while remaining a fierce litigator for his or her client.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.